enkige/engine/readme.md

     * Browser: Chrome, Safari, Firefox, Edge (usually last 3 versions only)
     * ECMAScript Modules, play well with React and other framework
     * Node 12+ (it probably work for older versions of node but we don't actively support it and won't fix bugs for them)
-* early version so expect a few missing features or issues
+* early version so expect a few missing features or issues.

+Breaking changes may happen until Enki Engine reach version 0.1 hence we strongly advise to read the release notes on github before updating the package.

 ## Getting started